-In ThunderCats (2011), Claudus telling Lion-O that he is proud of him is particularly poignant because Lion-O has spent his entire life trying to make his father proud of him and because these are Claudus' last words.
+- In ThunderCats (2011), Claudus telling Lion-O that he is proud of him is particularly poignant because Lion-O has spent his entire life trying to make his father proud of him and because these are Claudus' last words.

-Ultimate Spider-Man: In the episode "Carnage", Green Goblin/Norman Osborn tells his son, Harry, how his father (Norman) would be proud of what Harry did that day.
+- Ultimate Spider-Man: In the episode "Carnage", Green Goblin/Norman Osborn tells his son, Harry, how his father (Norman) would be proud of what Harry did that day.
 Then in nasty subversion of the heartwarming part that comes with this trope, Goblin drops Harry to his doom right after.